 Should you clean your own ducts?

 If your ducts are in good condition and you just want to get rid of dust or debris, you can try cleaning around the vents and filters.
 However, this is something best left to the professionals.
 To be successful, you will need in-depth knowledge of HVAC systems and how to get around them.
-If you do decide to start DIY duct cleaning, there are a few risk factors to consider:
+If you do decide to start DIY duct cleaning, there are a few risk factors to consider:- Health

 - Exposure to Asbestos